StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

 **Step 1: Stabilize the video**
 1. Download stabilze.m, cvexEstStabilizationTform.m, and cvexTformToSRT from this repo
 2. Put all 3 files into the same directory in MATLAB, along with the video (named input_video.mp4)
-3. Open stabilize.m and run the script
+3. Open stabilize.m and run the script, wait until it finishes

 **Step 2: Semantic Segmentation**
 1. Download the .m file and open the script in MATLAB